hmc-cs111-spring2016/project-notebook/Entry 1 -- April 3.md

 are you evaluating your design and implementation?**

 Syntax design.
 I need to figure out to what degree I want to just copy ContextFree.
 There are also other specifications (mostly for defining animation primitives) that I'll need to come up with methods for myself.
 I'll also need to do some research into possible parsing methods in python.

+I'm evaluating my implementation by making a bunch of animations with it; in theory, all of these animations should hopefully be things that users of the language will be able to create with a much more concise syntax than I can do working directly with my intermediate representation.

 **What questions do you have for your critique partners?
 How can they best help you?**